rnawaz02/encreader/README.md

 cmake (VERSION 3.4.1) or higher is required to build C code.
 You need to run following two commands to create *.so files.

 `cmake CMakeLists.txt`
 `make`
 `rm -f src/main/resources/*`
 `mv -f *.so src/main/resources/`

 Make sure that both commands are completed successfully.

 If there are errors pointing to some missing dependencies please install them before retrying.

 Next recreate jar file by running `mvn clean package` and you are good to go.
-Run new jar file using run instructions above
+Run new jar file using run instructions above.

+You can also run these commands at once by running included script `build-libs` to build labs or `build-package` to create new libs and jar package together